brandcompete/AI-Manager-Python-SDK/README.md

     sources=["path/to_my_data/test.pdf", "https://www.brandcompete.com"] )
 ```
 ### Prompt on datasource context
 Prompt in conjunction with a datasource id.
-You have to use the defaultModelTagId instead of the id.
+You have to use the default_model_tag_id instead of the id.
 ```
 client.prompt_on_datasource(
     datasource_id=datasource_id,